BoidCMS/boidcms.github.io/developer/plugin-api.md

 ## Filter
-Filters enable dynamic modification of a variable's value through the use of specific actions.
+Filters enable dynamic modification of a value through the use of specific actions.

 ### Set